Food Storage On Shelving

 11 Items Needed In Your Pantry

-Today, I’m sharing 11 items needed in your pantry.
+Today, I’m sharing 11 essential items to have in your pantry.
 Sometimes, we need to see lists repeatedly before saying, “Oh my gosh, I forgot that one.”
-Knowing which items to buy can come in handy if you’d like to stock your pantry with the essentials.
-However, if you’re unsure what to put in your pantry, check out this list of the 11 essentials you can use when preparing different meals for yourself and your loved ones.
+Knowing which items to buy can be helpful if you want to stock your pantry with essentials.
+However, if you’re unsure what to put in your pantry, check out this list of the 11 essential items you need to prepare various meals for yourself and your loved ones.

-Update: we moved into our house and because it’s smaller than our last one I’m scrambling to find a spot for all my stuff, particularly in the kitchen.
-So I have one of my 72-inch tall by 48-inch wide and 18-inch deep rolling racks in the living room/kitchen area.
+Update: We’ve moved into our new house, and since it’s smaller than our last one, I’m scrambling to find a spot for all my belongings, particularly in the kitchen.
+I have one of my 40-inch-tall, 36-inch-wide, and 18-inch-deep rolling racks in the living room/kitchen area.
 You know, where you watch TV, eating popcorn with food storage next to the couch (see picture)?
 It’s no big deal.
 I have to laugh because the food means more to me than decorations.
 That’s how I roll, literally.

 11 Items Needed In Your Pantry